pavelbidenko2018/debugging-project-week-1/README.md

 ![debugging-project-html](debugging-project-html.png)

 This project aims to use debugger tools while practicing basic JavaScript concepts.
 For the purpose of this project, the 3 junior developers were partnered together.
+1 more junior developer was added after the initial groups were formed to work on  the project.

 The objective of this project is to build a simple html page that runs 6 different scripts;